Databricks concepts

 Access control list (ACL)

-An opaque string is used to authenticate to the REST API and by tools in the Technology partners to connect to SQL warehouses.
+A personal access token is a string used to authenticate REST API calls, Technology partners connections, and other tools.
 See Databricks personal access token authentication.

 UI